owl-project/owl/README.md

 v0.9.x - Elimination of LL layer, and support for motion blur
 ----------------------------------------------------------------------

+*v0.9.1*: added support for more texture formats, access to the raw texture objects

 *v0.9.0*: initial motion blur, and inital elimination of ll layer

 - Major code re-org: eliminated most of ll layer, includign most of